Overview

 To handle these dynamic elements effectively, consider the following strategies:

-• Dynamic Content within Static Pages: Fetch dynamic elements (like button states) using calls to a lightweight service on your end.
+- Dynamic Content within Static Pages: Fetch dynamic elements (like button states) using calls to a lightweight service on your end.
 This service can periodically retrieve the latest status from Spektrix server-side (e.g., every 10 minutes) and provide it to your webpage.
 This allows you to update specific sections of your page without requiring a full cache purge or making frequent calls to Spektrix from the browser.

-• Strategic Cache Purging: Purge your CDN cache at key moments, such as the exact onsale time.
-This ensures users receive the most up-to-date information.
+- Strategic Cache Purging: Purge your CDN cache at key moments, such as the exact onsale time.
+This ensures customers receive the most up-to-date information.
 However, be mindful of potential issues associated with cache purging, such as temporary inconsistencies or increased traffic to your server while caches are rebuilt.
 Whenever possible it’s recommended to only purge individual items (such as specific images or javascript files) to avoid triggering unnecessary requests to your website for assets that haven’t changed.

-• Use a combination of CDN caching and browser caching: Make sure that for all static assets, including JavaScript, CSS, images and HTML where possible you set the correct cache-control header with a max-age value appropriate to the item to control its expiration.
+- Use a combination of CDN caching and browser caching: Make sure that for all static assets, including JavaScript, CSS, images and HTML where possible you set the correct cache-control header with a max-age value appropriate to the item to control its expiration.
 This allows both browsers and CDNs to keep objects in cache for as long as possible whilst reducing the risk of serving stale data.
-Caching in the browser also reduces the need for unnecessary requests improving the customer experience
+Caching in the browser also reduces the need for unnecessary requests improving the customer experience.